uob-mu3e/daq_wiki/February 14th, 2022 - DAQ meeting.md

 ### Bitbucket issues ###

 Have a look - the list is not getting shorter (yet?).
 Close things that are solved.
 Add issues if you discover them.
 Work to tackle them...
+Use CRITCAL for issues that are needed for the cosmic run.

 [See here](https://bitbucket.org/mu3e/online/issues?status=new&status=open)

 # Cosmic run checklist #

-* Many points being worked at
+* Many points being worked at, nothing can be ticked off yet.

 ### Before we go to PSI ###